Beano's Back To School 5 Minute Cheat Sheet: History

 Refresh your mind with these awesome bite-sized nuggets of historical facts and trivia!

-Imagine going back to school only to find the new history teacher has devised a 'fun' quiz to ease you into the new term.
-Have aliens wiped your mind during the holidays?
-Have six weeks of awesome summer memories nudged out some important facts?
+Did aliens wipe your mind during the holidays?
+Have six weeks of awesome summer memories nudged out some important facts of your brain?

-Here's everything you need to know about history (well, a little bit), condensed into 10 portions of information!
+Here's everything you need to know about history – well, a bit – chopped up into 10 nuggets of trivia that may help you ace that test!

 THE GREAT FIRE OF LONDON!